Barpel/shopping-cart/README.md

 To run this project you will need 2 terminals:

-1. From the root folder, go to `./server/npm run dev`
+1. From the root folder, go to ./server and run `npm run dev`
-2. From the root folder, go to `./client/ng serve`
+2. From the root folder, go to ./client/ and run `ng serve`